ofux/demystifying-starknet-accounts/README.md

 ```

 Keep the transaction hash.
 You will notice that executing this command multiple times will always generate the same transaction
-hash!
+hash.

 Check the transaction has been accepted on L2 or L1 (wait until it is the case): `starknet get_transaction --hash <transaction-hash>`.

 **Once the transaction has been accepted on L2 or L1**, execute `make get-last-invoke-info` to retrieve interesting information about this invokation.

-You should notice that the `caller_address` is 0, and the `account_contract_address` is the address of the contract itself!
+You should notice that the `caller_address` is 0, and the `account_contract_address` is the address of the contract itself.

 If you try to call `make direct-invoke` again, the same transaction hash will be returned.
-Even worse, the invokation is actually not done at all (use `starknet get_transaction --hash <transaction-hash>` and `make get-last-invoke-info` to check by yourself)!

 ### Invoke the contract without using an account, but with different calldata